How To Become a White-Label WordPress Hosting Reseller

 As you can see, it’s just a matter of marketing your services and implementing it all from The Hub.
 All the tools are at your disposal — everything from templates to client billing.
 Toss in our award-winning plugins and 24-7 support, and you’re totally covered.

 And the best part?
 It doesn’t cost you a thing to get started!
 If you’re already a WPMU DEV member, you’re all set!
-If you’re not a member yet, use our 7-day free membership trial to start reselling
+If you’re not a member yet, use our membership free trial to start reselling

 our your new hosting services today.